 Please note that the jury is not interested in reviewing submissions related to: street photography, travelogues or vacations, architecture, or fashion.

 The 2021 Burtynsky Grant goes to Cristian Ordóñez

-CONTACT is pleased to announce Toronto-based artist Pamila Matharu as the 2020 Burtynsky Grant winner for their book project Index: Some of All Parts.
+October 22, 2021 – CONTACT is pleased to announce Toronto-based, Chilean-born artist Cristian Ordóñez as the 2021 Burtynsky Grant winner for his book project Frequency.

 The jury would like to acknowledge the following Honourable Mentions:

-Since its inception, The Burtynsky Grant has supported a range of exceptional photobooks by Canadian and international independent publishers.
+Since its inception, The Burtynsky Grant has supported a range of exceptional photobooks, many created by Canadian and international independent publishers.